stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 * And 'down' essentially moves the camera slightly above the 'ground' level.

-And model matrix is combined with the camera and projection matrices and written to shader:
+The model matrix is combined with the camera and projection matrices and written to the shader:

 ```java
 @Bean